lpuettmann/patent-automat/README.md

 Before running:
 ---------------------------
-1. In directory *specs* in in `set_data_path.m` specify the absolute paths to the patent text data.
+- In directory *specs* in in `set_data_path.m` specify the absolute paths to the patent text data.
+Be aware that you still have to do this even if you automatically downloaded the files using the `download_patent_files.m` function.
-2. Run `set_up.m` to add the current directory and all underlying directories to Matlab's search path.
+- Run `set_up.m` to add the current directory and all underlying directories to Matlab's search path.
-3. Run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.
+- Run `testPatentAutomat.m` to use Matlab's xUnit testing framework which checks if the code functions properly.
 There should be no warnings or error messages here.

 To run:
 ---------------------------
 Run `run_patentsearch.m`.
-It runs `set_up.m` (step 1) above and then executes the steps explained below.
+It runs `set_up.m` (step 1) above and then runs the rest of the analysis.

 Necessary software:
 ---------------------------
 We wrote and tested this in Matlab R2013b on Windows, OS X and Linux machines.
-No toolboxes are used (apart from `hpfilter` from the Econometrics Toolbox for some non-essential plots).
+No toolboxes are used.
 The tests rely on Matlab's xUnit Framework which are included in Matlab from version R2013a (March 2013) onwards or else can be downloaded [here](http://de.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework).